Baqend/guide/src/index.md

 ```

 ## Filters
-Usually you want to filter the query results.
-The query builder supports a lot of different
+Usually queries are employed to exert some kind of filter.
+The query builder supports lots of different
 [filters](http://www.baqend.com/js-sdk/latest/baqend.Query.Filter.html),
 that can be applied on entity attributes.
-All chained filters get combined with *and*.
+By default chained filters are *and*-combined.
 ```js
 DB.Todo.find()
   .matches('name', /^My Todo/)